aws-samples/sample-connector-for-bedrock/docs/sagemaker-openai.md

-# How to properly deploy a Sagemaker model model
+# How to properly deploy a Sagemaker model

 ## Input